maxhu08/mtab/developementDocs.md

 **Naming keys in objects**
 - Use present tense (e.g., `search.useCustomEngine` instead of `search.usingCustomEngine`)
 - Keys must be in camelCase
-- For nested keys, avoid using the prent key in the child key's name
+- For nested keys, avoid using the parent key in the child key's name
   - Wrong: `{ search: { useCustomSearchEngine: true } }`
   - Right: `{ search: { useCustomEngine: true } }`
   - If you are still confused, you can see many examples of this in `src/newtab/scripts/config.ts`